jamesbuckett/ckad-questions/03-ckad-deployment.md

 ### Application Deployment – 20%

-- Use Kubernetes primitives to implement common deployment strategies (e.g. blue/green or canary)
 - Understand Deployments and how to perform rolling updates [\*\*](https://github.com/jamesbuckett/ckad-questions/blob/main/03-ckad-deployment.md#03-01-create-a-namespace-called-deployment-namespace-create-a-deployment-called-my-deployment-with-three-replicas-using-the-nginx-image-inside-the-namespace-expose-port-80-for-the-nginx-container-the-containers-should-be-named-my-container-each-container-should-have-a-memory-request-of-25mi-and-a-memory-limit-of-100mi)
-- Use the Helm package manager to deploy existing packages [\*\*]
+- Use the Helm package manager to deploy existing packages [\*\*](https://github.com/jamesbuckett/ckad-questions/blob/main/03-ckad-deployment.md#03-04-use-helm-to-install-wordpress-into-a-namespace-called-wordpress-namespace)
+- Use Kubernetes primitives to implement common deployment strategies (e.g. blue/green or canary) [\*\*]

 #### 03-01.
 Create a namespace called `deployment-namespace`.
 Create a Deployment called `my-deployment`, with `three` replicas, using the `nginx` image inside the namespace.
 Expose `port 80` for the nginx container.
 The containers should be named `my-container`.
 Each container should have a `memory request` of 25Mi and a `memory limit` of 100Mi.